tomsalterego/bin/README.md

 * Put some nice pictures in ~/wallpapers/
 * Call this script by cron, on login or unlock
 * If you want fixed background color - put one in ~/wallpapers/bg_color
-* You may want to change `--set-centered` to `--set-auto` depending on how picture should be scaled.
 <hr/>

 # [print-numbers.py](https://github.com/dmi3/bin/blob/master/print-numbers.py)